What is the best way to dress for a visit to the parks?

 - Clothing which, by nature, exposes excessive portions of the skin that may be viewed as inappropriate for a family environment

-- Clothing with multiple layers are subject to search upon entry
+- Clothing with multiple layers is subject to search upon entry

 - Objectionable tattoos